Majorana-mediated thermoelectric transport in multiterminal junctions: Thermoelectric response

 The linear electrical conductance and the Peltier coefficient, measured at thermal equilibrium $\delta T = 0$, read $G = G_0 \mathcal{L}_{11}$ and $\Pi = k_B T \mathcal{L}_{21} / (e \mathcal{L}_{11})$, respectively, where $G_0 = e^2 / h$ is the electrical conductance quantum.
 The linear thermal conductance and Seebeck coefficient, measured at $I_R = 0$, read $K = 3 K_0 \mathrm{det}(\mathcal{L}) / (\pi^2 \mathcal{L}_{11})$ and $S = k_B \mathcal{L}_{12} / (e \mathcal{L}_{11})$, respectively, where $K_0 = \pi^2 k_B^2 T / (3h)$ is the thermal conductance quantum \cite{benenti2017fundamental}.
 Since electrons and holes from the same terminal see the same QD, $\mathcal{T}_{RR}^{eh}$ will always be a symmetric function of energy $\varepsilon$ resulting in $\mathcal{L}_{12} = \mathcal{L}_{21}$ and $\Pi = T S$.

-As a remark, note that the Wiedemann-Franz law \cite{Franz1853}, $K \propto G$, which would imply $\mathcal{L}_{22} \propto \mathcal{L}_{11}$ if $\mathcal{L}_{12} \ll \mathcal{L}_{11}$ at low temperature, is generally violated due to LAR contributions to $I_R$ if the voltage bias is applied to the right terminal \cite{Ghanbari2011,benenti2017fundamental}.
+Note that the Wiedemann-Franz law \cite{Franz1853}, $K \propto G$, which would imply $\mathcal{L}_{22} \propto \mathcal{L}_{11}$ if $\mathcal{L}_{12} \ll \mathcal{L}_{11}$ at low temperature, is generally violated due to LAR contributions to $I_R$ if the voltage bias is applied to the right terminal \cite{Ghanbari2011,benenti2017fundamental}.
 In contrast, a temperature gradient does not generate LAR contributions to the thermal current $J_R$.

-For completeness, we show this violation in Sec.~IV of the SM \cite{supplement}, which is strong (weak) around phase differences $\phi \approx \pi$ for $p$-wave ($s$-wave) terminals.
+For completeness, we show this violation in Fig.~\ref{fig:figureS3} for different phase differences $\phi$ in the $s$- and $p$-wave case.
+In the $s$-wave case, shown in Fig.~\ref{fig:figureS3}(a), this violation is always present at phases $\phi \neq \pi$ and becomes largest at $\phi = 0$.
+At $\phi = \pi$, the Wiedemann-Franz law is satisfied due to the symmetric choice of all couplings to the superconductors, which results in vanishing CAR and LAR transmission functions.
+Furthermore, the qualitative behavior of the violation does not change between weak or strong CPS controlled by $\Gamma_\mathrm{CPS}$.
+In contrast, the $p$-wave case [Fig.~\ref{fig:figureS3}(b)] shows a strong violation for all phases (except some isolated points where $L = L_0$), and in particular for $\phi \approx \pi$, as long as $\Gamma_\mathrm{CPS} < \Gamma_S$.
+In the strong CPS case $\Gamma_\mathrm{CPS} = \Gamma_S$, the violation is only appearing around the phase difference $\phi \approx \pi$, i.e., the region close to the MZM.
+From this violation it can be concluded that the MZM leads to finite LAR contributions at low energy.